foderking/WhoProduced_frontend/README.md

 You would need these software..

-+ An Operating System with a working shell ( Bash, Powershell, zsh etc.)
++ An Operating System with a working shell -Bash, Powershell, zsh etc. (linux recommended though, cause that's what i tested on)
 + Git 2.25+
 + npm 7.11+
 + Install yarn `npm install --global yarn`